CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/running-diagnostics.rst

          hardware::TalonFX m_talonFX{0};

-When the program runs, it'll print text to the console similar to the below
+When the program runs, it will print text to the console similar to the below

 .. note:: WPILib users will see this text in the `Driver Station <https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station.html#messages-tab>`__ or `RioLog <https://docs.wpilib.org/en/stable/docs/software/vscode-overview/viewing-console-output.html>`__